-- Use gamified learning programs synced with your curricula, such as Mathletics or Readiwriter Spelling, for homework assignments.
+- Use gamified learning programs synced with your curricula, such as Mathletics or Reading Eggs, for homework assignments.
 You’ll still hit the same curriculum objectives, but the engagement factor means it won’t feel like “homework” for your students.

 - Link learning to the real world via the Internet, and let your students connect with people, places, and opportunities well beyond the classroom.